Doesn't look much like the Rover 25 it is based on!

 Registration date : 2009-02-02

-I was having a hard time seeing much Rover 25 there, that explains itskyblueads wrote:Infact, it IS a Punto
+I was having a hard time seeing much Rover 25 there, that explains it Laughing

 However it is labled "Rongwei" (Roewe) and that grill has a place for a Roewe badge: